graffic/dlg/README.md

 * Integration (`test_integration.py`): Test the entire application as a black box.
 * Unit (`test_total.py`): There are unit tests only for the total module.

+### Deploy

+The app is deployed into Bluemix Cloud Foundry (IBM Cloud) as a container using travis-ci

+### Missing

+There are some things that didn't make it into the assignment due to time constraints.

+* Telemetry, so we can monitor if the app performance and if it is working.
+* Blueprint of the endpoint.